pattonsgirl/CEG2410/Projects/Project3-Identity/README.md

 ## Getting Started & Notes

+Your project documentation will be in your course repository is a folder named `AD` in a file named `README.md`.
+Include additional files, like `csv` and `ps1` files, in your `AD` folder.

 ### Accessing Windows Server Password:

 - Go to EC2 menu
-- Click on Windows Server 2019 checkbox
+- Click on `Windows Server 2019` checkbox
 - Click Details -> Security -> Get Windows password
 - Paste the contents of your private key you've been using for your ubuntu system